page-source/react-javascript-quiz-app/README.md

 Then copy the clone URL to your clipboard.

-###### Assuming you'll have Node already installed, go with following steps to get the app working:
+#### Assuming you'll have Node already installed, go with following steps to get the app working:

-1. Setup MongoDB on your system through this link-> [Setup MongoDB] (https://docs.mongodb.com/manual/installation/).
+1. Setup MongoDB on your system through this link-> [Setup MongoDB](https://docs.mongodb.com/manual/installation/).

-2. Verify mongoDB setup by going in the bin folder of mongodb(in my case: C:\mongodb\bin) and run `mongo --version`.
+2. Verify mongoDB setup by going in the bin folder of mongodb(in my case: C:/mongodb/bin) and run `mongo --version`.
 This will display the MongoDB version installed on your system and various other information.

 3. Run `npm install` to install all the dependencies & devDependencies.